Basic Project Setup

 Select + NEW on Device List page.

 Select + ADD on Device List page.
 The Tag field in the form is optional.
+By default, the device's channel will be stable, but other firmware channels can be selected.
+Additionally, the associated bundle can be customized based on available firmware bundles.
 Click the ADD button to create a new device.

 The device you created is shown in the list.
 Click the row of the newly created device to show the detailed information of the device such as the API Key, Claim Code and other status information.
 We will use these pieces of information later.